 The Baylor Psychology Clinic offers sliding scale counseling to children and adults.
 As of this writing, they are not accepting new patients during the COVID-19 crisis, but they are continuing with current clients via telehealth: 254-710-2470.

 524 W. Waco Ave.

 MCH Family Outreach provides free in-home case management and support to families, as well as parenting classes and support groups.
 Case managers can provide families with support connecting to counseling and other resources.
 During COVID-19, family support continues creatively, primarily through video and phone calls.
 Call 254-750-1263 for more information.

 Mental Health Match is an online directory that individuals can use to find a Texas-based licensed private practice therapist.
 Therapists indicate whether or not they provide telehealth services along with their counseling specializations in their online portals.
 Throughout the COVID-19 pandemic, Mental Health Match is providing the first counseling session (for up to 100 participants) for free.

 Through the Coronavirus Online Therapy directory, therapists across the United States have committed to providing low-cost services (maximum $50 per session for the first 4 counseling sessions) to frontline workers.
 Frontline healthcare workers, first responders, grocery store workers, and other frontline essential workers who are serving us during the COVID-19 pandemic are encouraged to follow up directly with therapists listed in the online directory.

 Finally, some private practice therapists have sliding-scale and free counseling slots open.
 You can ask about this option when you inquire about counseling.
 If you do not have insurance, you can tell them that you are looking for sliding-scale or reduced-fee options for counseling.
-In addition to Dr. Jasmine Khan’s Professional Counseling Services, detailed above, you might try Get Out of Your Head Therapy.
+In addition to Dr. Jasmine Khan’s Professional Counseling Services and Rise Counseling and Coaching, detailed above, you might try Get Out of Your Head Therapy.